Tobacco, alcohol… from shocking slogans to concrete action, prevention is progressing

 Can you give us some examples?

 There was a time when smoking was the norm, including in public places, such as planes, trains or meeting rooms.
 If the smoke bothered you, it was up to you to get out.
 Today, it’s the opposite, people go out to smoke.
 Same for alcohol.
-The bottle of wine at lunch was replaced by a simple glass, and again.
+The bottle of wine at lunch was replaced by a simple glass, and once more.
 We can also mention the “Antibiotics are not automatic” campaign, which made it possible to help both patients and doctors, by legitimizing the refusal of doctors to prescribe them when it was not necessary.

 READ ALSOThe list of hospitals threatened with closure from April 3Be that as it may, these campaigns are not enough to change behavior, but most certainly accelerate it, by putting simple and hard-hitting words on the evidence already present in people’s minds.